 Conduct disorder is a repetitive and persistent pattern of behavior in children and adolescents in which the rights of others or basic social rules are violated.
 The child or adolescent usually exhibits these behavior patterns in a variety of settings- at home, at school, and in social situations and they cause significant impairment in his or her social, academic, and family functioning.
 It is estimated that 2%-16% of children in the U.S. have conduct disorder.
-Conduct disorder may be diagnosed in adulthood, but symptoms most commonly begin by the age of 16.
 Some children who have conduct disorder go on to develop a similar condition known as antisocial personality disorder as adults.

 Conduct Disorder Defined

 The essential feature of conduct disorder is a repetitive and persistent pattern of behavior in which the basic rights of others or major age-appropriate societal norms or rules are violated.
 These behaviors fall into four main groupings: aggressive conduct that causes or threatens physical harm to other people or animals, non-aggressive conduct that causes property loss or damage; deceitfulness or threat; and serious violation of rules.
 Individuals with conduct disorder often initiate aggressive behavior and react aggressively to others.
 The onset of conduct disorder may occur as early as the preschool years, but the first significant symptoms usually emerge during the period from middle school through middle adolescence.
 Oppositional defiant disorder is a common precursor to the childhood-onset type of conduct disorder.
 Males with a diagnosis of conduct disorder frequently exhibit fighting, stealing, vandalism, or school discipline problems.
 Females with a diagnosis of conduct disorder are more likely to exhibit truancy, running away, lying, substance abuse, and prostitution.
 Few children with impairing conduct disorder receive treatment.